hawcx/sdk_docs/docs/introduction.md

-# Introduction to HawcxFramework
+# Introduction to Hawcx Authentication

-HawcxFramework is a state-of-the-art security solution designed to protect Android applications from a wide range of threats.
+Hawcx Authentication is a state-of-the-art security solution designed to protect Android applications from a wide range of threats.
 As mobile applications increasingly handle sensitive user data, the need for robust security measures has never been more critical.
-HawcxFramework offers developers a comprehensive suite of tools to ensure their applications meet the highest security standards.
+Hawcx Authentication offers developers a comprehensive suite of tools to ensure their applications meet the highest security standards.

 ## How It Works

-HawcxFramework operates as a layer between your application and potential security threats.
+Hawcx Authentication operates as a layer between your application and potential security threats.
 It provides a set of APIs and tools that you can easily integrate into your existing or new Android projects.
-By leveraging HawcxFramework, you can implement complex security features without needing to be a security expert.
+By leveraging Hawcx Authentication, you can implement complex security features without needing to be a security expert.

 <br>

 ![Hawcx Workflow](images/workflow.png)

-1. When a user registers or logs in, HawcxFramework generates a unique set of cryptographic keys for that user.
+1. When a user registers or logs in, Hawcx Authentication generates a unique set of cryptographic keys for that user.
 2. These keys are used in combination with server-side challenges to authenticate the user securely.
-3. Once authenticated, HawcxFramework provides secure storage for session tokens and other sensitive data.
+3. Once authenticated, Hawcx Authentication provides secure storage for session tokens and other sensitive data.
-4. All operations involving sensitive data (reading, writing, transmitting) are handled through the HawcxFramework, ensuring consistent security measures are applied.
+4. All operations involving sensitive data (reading, writing, transmitting) are handled through the Hawcx Authentication, ensuring consistent security measures are applied.

-By handling these complex security operations, HawcxFramework allows developers to focus on building great features while ensuring their app meets the highest security standards.
+By handling these complex security operations, Hawcx Authentication allows developers to focus on building great features while ensuring their app meets the highest security standards.

 ## Key Features